qgears/rtemplate/README.md

   * Builder transforms template view to source code and source code to template view when the file is saved.
   * Refactor support: all refactoring implemented in Eclipse works with template files
  * Template files are simple Java source code.
 Minor fixes in templates can be done without rtemplate installed.
 The template view version of the source is normally not version controlled but is an editing time artifact only.
 We set up the template files to be ignored by the version control system.
+ * autoTab (since version 2.0): tabulation of template writing lines in Java source file is automatic

 ## Caveats